rskelley9/PhotoWebsite/README.markdown

 # About

-This application is a photography website built with Grokphoto and Devise engines, and a customized user interface.
+This application is a photography website built with [Grokphoto.com](http://grokphoto.org/) and the [Devise](https://github.com/plataformatec/devise/tree/v3.2) engine.
+The user interface is designed with a customized rails template.

-# GrokPhoto
+## GrokPhoto

 GrokPhoto is a professional photographer's client providing a CMS, and gallery solutions.
 Visit [Grokphoto.com](http://grokphoto.org/) for more information.

+## Devise

+Devise is a flexible authentication solution for Rails based on Warden.
+It is a Rack-based, complete MVC solution that employs a Rails engine.
+Devise allows you to have multiple models signed in at the same time and is focused on modularity.

+For more information on Devise and documentation, visit the [Devise Wiki](https://github.com/plataformatec/devise/wiki).

 ## Software Requirements and Dependencies